laplacian-arch/api-service.domain-model/README.md

 <!-- @head-content@ -->
-# laplacian-arch/service-api.domain-model
+# laplacian-arch/api-service.domain-model

-A model that expresses the logical structure of a service API.
+A domain model that represents the logical structure of API services.
-This model consists of REST api model, GraphQL interface model, and datasource usage model.
+This model is based on the REST resource model, GraphQL interface definition model, and the data source access model.

 *Read this in other languages*: [[日本語](README_ja.md)] [[简体中文](README_zh.md)]